 The local Metal scene had very few decent bands.
-Dethroned and Enthralled come to mind.
+Dethroned, Enthralled and especially Into The Dementia come to mind (not the biggest Prog Metal fan but fuck me could Anthony sing!).
 Whiny Pop Punk was very popular.
 Rap was and will forever be a big deal on Staten Island, primarily because Wu Tang are from there.
 And by the way, if you’re reading this, are a grown adult around my age living in Staten Island, and still refer to it as “Shaolin”, you should probably be shot in the throat.
 Five times.
 But the tried and true money maker, as I’d later discover?
 Cover bands.
 So in a nutshell, Staten Island was, and probably still is boring.

 By the way, just so we’re clear: Fuck the Wu Tang Clan and anybody that looks like them.